ZtaMDev/Dars-Framework/README.md

 # Dars Framework

 Dars is a Python UI framework for building modern, interactive web apps with only Python code.
-Write your interface in Python, export it to static HTML/CSS/JS, and deploy anywhere—no Javascript or frontend stack required.
+Write your interface in Python, export it to static HTML/CSS/JS, and deploy anywhere some Javascript or frontend stack required.

 ## How It Works
 - Build your UI using Python classes and components (like Text, Button, Container, Page, etc).